peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Category:** Process
 **Description:** When the user selects a different alternative in the UI:
-- Previous active alternative’s `isActive` is set to `false`
+- Previous active Alternative’s `HAS_ALTERNATIVE.isActive` is set to `false`
-- Newly selected alternative’s `isActive` is set to `true`
+- Newly selected Alternative’s `HAS_ALTERNATIVE.isActive` is set to `true`
-- System recomputes child Turn cache status by comparing each child alternative’s `inputContext.parentAlternativeId` to the new active alternative
+- System recomputes child Turn cache status by comparing each child Alternative’s `RESPONDS_TO` target to the new active Alternative

 **Rationale:** `isActive` mirrors on-screen selection.
 Cache indicators update to reflect whether descendants match what the user now sees.